pln-av/stein/README.md

 # stein

-Notes and Code for Stein Points
+Notes and Code for Stein Points.

+Project with Wilson Chen.
+See here for more details.